Title: | Using CF-Compliant Calendars with Climate Projection Data |

 x |

-The number of offsets in the specified CFtime instance.
+The number of offsets in the specified CFTime

-this function will return a vector of the same length as the dates,
+CFTime object, this function will return a vector of the same length as the

 specification.
 If no vector of days is supplied, the function will return an